csy2013/freedgo/source/manual/router.md

 ## Get a Path

-The `get` method returns a [Stream].
+The `get` method returns a [Online Diagram Drawing].
 For example, to save the path data to a specified destination:

 ``` js
 var data = hexo.route.get('index.html');